Notice of Discontinuance Costs Consequences

 ‘Unless the Court orders otherwise, a claimant who discontinues is liable for the costs which a defendant against whom the claimant discontinues incurred on or before the date on which notice of discontinuance was served on the defendant.’

 If the Defendant had a claim struck out as opposed to it being discontinued by the Claimant, then a costs order made by the Court is enforceable without the Court’s permission under CPR 44.15.
 However, if a Notice of Discontinuance has been filed and upheld, QOCS will apply in a matter where the Claim Form included a personal injury element, and the Defendant’s costs will not be enforceable.

-The following case law had dealt with the issue of Notice of Discontinuance costs and its implications with QOCS.
+As a Claimant, the following case law has dealt with the issue of Notice of Discontinuance costs and its implications with QOCS.

 Brian Kite -v- The Phoenix Pub Group (2015)

-The case of Brian Kite -v- The Phoenix Pub Group (2015) was a claim for an accident whereby the Claimant suffered damages due to an uncovered manhole in a pub car park.
+The case of Kite was a claim for an accident whereby the Claimant suffered damages due to an uncovered manhole in a pub car park.
 During the course of the proceedings, an application was made to strike out the Claimant’s case as the Defendant company being pursued was not the operator of the pub at the time of the incident and therefore they argued they did not owe a duty of care to the Claimant.
-A hearing was set for the application to be heard, and then it was adjourned in order for the Claimant to have more time to make further investigations.
+A hearing was set for the application to be heard, which was adjourned in order for the Claimant to undertake further investigations.
 A few days before the date of the hearing, the Claimant filed a Notice of Discontinuance to the Court discontinuing the claim against the Defendant.

 The Defendant’s application was therefore successful in setting aside the Notice and in having the claim struck out.
 The Defendants were awarded their costs and were able to enforce the costs order which were made in line with Rule 44.15.

 Renwick and Mitchell v Markerstudy Insurance Co Ltd (2015)